 If you’re hitting a wall during shorter runs (think: six miles or less), there are two ways you can fix this: You can either eat something small before the run, or add in some fuel when you are approximately one to three miles in.

-If you want to roll out of bed and just go, make sure you eat a good meal the evening before and Fasted Cardio—The Truth Behind the Hype A Part of Hearst Digital Media.
+If you want to roll out of bed and just go, make sure you eat a good meal the evening before and add in an energy gel or chew starting around mile three or before.

 For a longer run, don’t go out on an empty stomach and play “catch up” during the rest of the run.
 Instead, you’ll need to have some fuel in the tank before you set out.